 The various types of white blood cells are measured during a full blood count.

 The information gotten from FBC can tell you a lot about your general health, but you will have to see our expert GP before the test.
-This consultation comes with a fee of £65, excluding the fee for the test.

 You can visit our clinic at Suite 15, 117A Harley Street, London, W1G 6AT for your full blood count test or call 020 70434318to book an appointment.
 At London GP Clinic, we perform FBC at £53.60, and you should expect your result in 4 – 6 hours.